184.108.40.206 Primary claimant for PLP - partner either of birth mother or initial primary carer adoptive parent

 - be the primary carer of the child (other than where the child was stillborn or has died, they are temporarily unable to be the primary carer (1.1.T.50) or where they have lost care for the child (1.1.L.30)), and

-- not have worked since becoming the primary carer, or for a flexible PPL day, not be working on the day (not applicable in cases of stillbirth, child death, if they have lost care of the child without their consent, or if they are a defence force member or law enforcement officer and they have been compulsorily recalled to duty; if they had to comply with a summons or other compulsory process to appear; or if they are a health professional, emergency services worker or other essential worker (1.1.E.95) and they returned to work in response to a state, territory or national emergency).
+- for a PPL period, not have worked since becoming the primary carer, or for a flexible PPL day, not be working on the day (not applicable in cases of stillbirth, child death, if they have lost care of the child without their consent; if they are a defence force member or law enforcement officer and they have been compulsorily recalled to duty; if they had to comply with a summons or other compulsory process to appear; or if they are a health professional, emergency services worker or other essential worker (1.1.E.95) and they returned to work in response to a state, territory or national emergency).

 Exceptional circumstances criteria

-To be eligible for PLP as a primary claimant, the partner either of the birth mother or initial primary carer adoptive parent must have become the primary carer of the child before the child's first birthday or before the first anniversary of the day of placement of the child for adoption.
+To claim PLP as a primary claimant under exceptional circumstances the person must have become the primary carer of the child before the child's first birthday or before the first anniversary of the day of placement of the child for adoption.

 They must have care of the child and expect to continue to have care of the child for at least 26 weeks, and either: